Tattoo Sizes: Knowing What you Want

 Tattoo needle sizes vary depending on the tattoo being inked.
 Smaller, more minimal tattoos would generally require a single needle for fine lining, while very large tattoos with lots of filling and shading will require larger clusters of needles.

 Want to know more about tattoo needle sizes and their uses?
 Check out Tattooing 101: Tattoo Machines & Materials

-Let’s say you want an ankle tattoo.
-This is a small area, so you’re looking at getting a small tattoo.
+Let’s say you want an ankle or wrist tattoo.
+These are small areas, so you’re looking at getting a small tattoo.
 But how small?